Open Access, Scholarly Publishing and Copyright

 See further guidance in FAQ from HEFCE.

 Open access in this context means research literature that can be freely accessed by anyone in the world via the internet so that it can be used without licensing restrictions for research, teaching or other purposes.
-Copyright holders control the right to permit open access and have the right to be properly acknowledged.
+Scholarly norms for attribution still apply to open access publications, so authors should always be properly acknowledged.
+Copyright also applies, and the rights holder (often the publisher) controls the right to permit open access.

 Open access to research increases its visibility, reaching a wider audience and therefore increasing its potential for: